Virus impact over each market - telecom operators, government agencies and regulators' responses - revised forecasts for the next 5 years.

-The government has aimed to develop telecom infrastructure in a bid to diversify the country’s economy and lessen its dependence on offshore crude oil production, which accounts for almost all exports and up to 80% of tax revenue.
+The government has continued to develop telecom infrastructure to help diversify the country’s economy and lessen its dependence on offshore crude oil production, which accounts for almost all exports and up to 80% of tax revenue.
 By extending and upgrading telecom networks the government expects businesses to become more efficient and for e-commerce to become a more prominent feature of economic growth.
 In addition, networks will facilitate rural access to education and health care.
-However, there is much progress to be made if the country is to improve the business climate and attract investors.
+A new fibre route built by Liquid Dataport and Angola Telecom linking Luanda with Johannesburg was opened in June 2023, while several new data centres have strengthened the country’s capacity to manage data.

 Related Reports